JinwooOh/text-comparison/README.md

 Accuracy: 90.0%

 ## How I approach
-My first approach was compared two text files character by character.
-However, it produced the problem that once it found a different character, It marked the rest of characters are wrong.
+My first approach was comparing two text files character by character.
+However, it produced the problem that once it found a different character, it marked the rest of characters are wrong.
 The second approach was using Longest Common Sequence theory.
 I needed to study before I jumped into writing code.
 Applying LCS theory was the right choice and it produces the accurate result.